Purple martin: Description

 Purple martins are sexually dimorphic.
 Adult males are entirely black with a glossy steel blue sheen, the only swallow in North America with such coloration.
 Adult females are dark on top with some steel blue sheen, and lighter underparts.
 Adults have a slightly forked tail.
 Both male and female purple martins exhibit delayed plumage maturation, meaning it takes them two years before they acquire full adult plumage.
 Subadult females look similar to adult females minus the steel blue sheen and browner on the back.
 Subadult males look very much like females, but solid black feathers emerge on their chests in a blotchy, random pattern as they molt to their adult plumage.

 Purple martins are quite vocal.
 They are known to chirp, chortle, rattle, and croak.
 Their various calls are described as "throaty and rich" and can be rendered as tchew-wew, pew pew, choo, cher, zweet, and zwrack.
 The males have a gurgling and guttural courtship song, a dawn song, and even a subsong used at the end of the breeding season.
-Tapes of purple martin song are sold to attract martins to newly established birdhouses.
+Recordings of purple martin song are sold to attract martins to newly established birdhouses.

 The species of this genus are very closely related, and some view the purple martin, gray-breasted martin, caribbean martin, and southern martin, as a superspecies.